|

 Socially Responsible Investments (SRI) with its clients.
 Its

-and to build continuous relationships for future growth of
+build continuous relationships for future growth of

 its clients.
 With a highly motivated and skilled team, that